cookintrix/cookintrix.it/content/posts/pastapestopistacchi.en.md

 ## Ingredients (4 servings)

-* 400 g of spaghetti
+* 400 g of spaghettoni
 * 150 g of shelled pistachios
 * 30 g of basil
 * 20 g of grated pecorino